 (* this is a lie, some of the attempts have been awful and deserve to die.
 But at least they helped get here.)

 So what does this attempt do?
-Well it combines a base controller class which uses generics to perform the necessary CRUD operations using EF Core, and a configuration builder which makes a pre-defined grid for the view.
+Well it combines a base controller class which uses generics to perform the necessary CRUD operations using Entity Framework Core, and a configuration builder which makes a pre-defined grid for the view.
 The combination of the two means at its simplest you just need an empty controller for your type (inheriting from the base class) and a view which class the builder and just needs you to list the columns.
 Short and sweet.
 And no copy-pasting complex code.

 The Kendo Base Controller